oskarwilms1/SQL_Project/README.md

 # SQL_Project

 Description of a project: Creating a database for a Company that sells alcohol products.
+Full description in the PDF file.
+(Written in polish)
 TASKS:
 1. Create an Entity Relationship Diagram (ERD)
 2. Create an SQL script for creating tables.